nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Dealing with corrupted data files

-   1. Prerequisite: The folder containing the jar file contains a `data` folder, which contains `addressBook.json`, `taskBook.json` and `salesBook.json`.
+   1. Prerequisites: The folder containing the jar file contains a `data` folder, which contains `addressBook.json`,
+      `taskBook.json` and `salesBook.json`.

    1. Test case: Corrupt the `addressBook.json` file by deleting a closing curly bracket (`}`) or any other brackets.<br>
       Expected: Shows the GUI without any data.